suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Images/Partner%20countplot.jpg"/>

-The majority of customers appear to opt for Fiber optic connections over DSLs, with only a small number choosing neither option.
+The majority of customers appear to opt for **Fiber optic** connections over **DSLs**, with only a small number choosing neither option.
 It would be interesting to investigate the extent to which each type of connection impacts customer churn behavior.

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Images/Internet%20Service%20countplot.jpg"/>